top of page

 Description - (What If, 35 Turns) A clash of divisions near Frankfort.
 No VP hexes.

 Analysis - This is a very underrated scenario.
-If you need practice understand small scale tactics and maneuvers then you need to play this scenario.
+If you need practice understanding small scale tactics and maneuvers then you need to play this scenario.
 The Confederate advantage is in their cavalry dominance but the Federals have larger units and better guns.
 This little gem can be played twenty different ways and I think I have played them all over the years.
 Just a fun little game.
 It is long at 35 turns but also will force you to stay vigilant and to not just use up your men early because there is a long way to go in this one.

 093.jpg